tamilselvanarjun/auto-ed/docs/mod1.rst

 function, so click on f1.

 8. This will generate the computational graph for both forward and reverse mode as well as the computational trace table.
-We'll talk more about the computational table and reverse mode in the next units, so for now let's just focus on the computational graph in forward mode.
+We'll talk more about the computational table and reverse mode in the next modules, so for now let's just focus on the computational graph in forward mode.

 .. image:: Step4.PNG